igeiman/SYST50447/week2/labs/lab2.md

-# Lab 2: Git Branches, Merges, and Pull - Understanding Git HEAD
+# Lab 2: Git Branches, Merges, Understanding Git HEAD and detached HEAD

 - **Step 1: Examine the current position of the HEAD**